jtarrio/webrtlsdr/docs/highlevel.md

 #### Direct sampling

 Most RTL-SDR devices can only receive signals from 29 MHz to 1700 MHz.
-Some devices, however, have a modification that allows "direct sampling".
-In direct sampling mode, the tuner circuit is bypassed and the digitizer receives the signals directly; this lets the device receive signals below 29 MHz.
+Some devices, however, have a modification that allows "direct sampling."
+In direct sampling mode, the tuner circuit is bypassed, and the digitizer receives the signals directly; this lets the device receive signals below 29 MHz.
 Depending on how the modification was made, the bypassed signals are received through the `I` channel or the `Q` channel.

 If you want to use direct sampling, you only need to specify the method.
 You don't need to enable or disable it depending on the frequency; Web RTL-SDR will activate it automatically for frequencies below 29 MHz only.
 When the radio starts or stops using direct sampling, it will send a `radio` event with `directSampling` type.